Sabra and Shatila: The Secret Papers

 Ghost towns

-At the same time Sharon had the extraordinary gall to present himself as some kind of saviour of the civilian population.
-After entering West Beirut he remarked that “in reality we are not looking for anybody’s praise but if praise is due, then it’s ours as we saved Beirut from total anarchy.
+At the same time, Sharon had the extraordinary gall to present himself as some kind of savior of the civilian population.
+After entering West Beirut he remarked that “in reality, we are not looking for anybody’s praise but if praise is due, then it’s ours as we saved Beirut from total anarchy.
 On September 21, a few days after the Sabra and Shatila massacres, he told the Cabinet that “We prevented a bloodbath.”
 In fact, the invasion had been a bloodbath from the beginning.
-By the end of the year about 19,000 people had been killed, almost all of them Palestinian or Lebanese civilians.
+By the end of the year, about 19,000 people had been killed, almost all of them Palestinian or Lebanese civilians.

 Two issues take up numerous pages in the Kahan report annex.
 One is the speed with which the Israeli army moved into West Beirut after the assassination of Bashir Gemayel.
 The reason was that the assassination “threatened to bring down the entire political structure and undermine the military plan years in preparation over long months.”
 Having promised full support, Bashar had ultimately refused to send the Falangists into West Beirut and with this commanding figure dead, the Israelis feared that their invasion was going to fail at the critical moment.
 With no-one to stop them, Sharon’s imaginary “terrorists” would be free to rebuild their infrastructure.